rootslab/train/Readme.md

  * with an err argument ( if any has occurred ) and a number, representing
  * the total processed / iterated elements in the queue.
  *
- * Passing true as the last parameter, implies the eviction of the current
+ * If boolean "evict" was set to true, after the last fn call to done(),
- * item on every iteration, soon after that the fn has called done().
+ * the queue will be flushed.
- *
+ */
  * NOTE: when queue size is 0, the callback will be immediately executed
  * with arguments: ( null, 0 ).
  *